Certifying Sustainable Frankincense through a Global Value Chains Approach

 Somalia and Kenya

 The dry shrublands of East Africa are vast landscapes, inhabited by herding nomads and small-scale farmers.
 Dotted throughout are frankincense trees, a source of incense for global markets and income for local people.
 Explosive growth in the fragrances sector is creating pressure on this delicately balanced system, with both people and plants increasingly being exploited.
-With UK Government funding via the Darwin Initiative, FairWild is leading a new project in Somalia and Kenya to make sure that both frankincense trees and the harvesters that rely on them are protected.
+With UK Government funding via the Darwin Initiative, FairWild successfully led a project in Somalia and Kenya to ensure that both frankincense trees and the harvesters that rely on them are protected.

 A harvester holds unprocessed frankincense